julienrf/scala-lessons/course/slides/course.md

 >
 > Where similar functions are carried out by distinct pieces of code, it is generally beneficial to combine them into one by **abstracting** out the varying parts.

-Benjamin C. Pierce, in Types and Programming Languages (2002)
+Benjamin C. Pierce. *Types and Programming Languages*.
+MIT Press 2002.

 ## Exercises